stbnrivas/dataModels/guidelines.md

 ## Reuse

 + Check for the existence of the same property on any of the other models and reuse it, if pertinent.
-+ Have a look at  [schema.org](http://schema.org) trying to find a similar term with similar semantics.
++ Have a look at [schema.org](http://schema.org) trying to find a similar term with the same semantics.
 + Try to find common used ontologies or existing standards well accepted by the Community, or by goverments, agencies, etc.
+For instance, [Open311](http://www.open311.org/) for civic issue tracking or [Datex II](http://www.datex2.eu/) for transport systems.

 ## Data types